rien/rien.maertens.io/content/cv.md

       period: 2017
       description: Presiding a student association focused around FOSS, GNU/Linux, learning new technologies and improving productivity.
       info:
-        - Maintenance of our own server infrastructure and our homemade applications
+        - Maintained our own server infrastructure
-        - Developed and maintained a handful of projects used by students troughout Ghent University
+        - Managed homemade applications used by students troughout our University
-        - Provided IT support for some events organised by students, for students
+        - Provided IT support for events organised by students, for students
         - Organized talks, workshops, programming contests, ...

     - function: Crew Lead IT